Yumi-Lab/yumi-wiki/docs/3d_pen/index.md

 <img src="../../img/3d_pen/YUMI-3D-PEN-1.webp" alt="YUMI - 3D PEN" width="400">

-##  Overview
+##  1. Overview

-The **[YUMI 3D Pen](https://wanhao-europe.com/en/products/yumi-stylo-3d-3d-pen-enfant-children?variant=49236914995540)** is the ultimate tool for creators of all ages, from curious children to DIY enthusiasts and artists.
+The [YUMI 3D Pen](https://wanhao-europe.com/en/products/yumi-stylo-3d-3d-pen-enfant-children?variant=49236914995540) is the ultimate tool for creators of all ages, from curious children to DIY enthusiasts and artists.
 With its ergonomic design and advanced features, the YUMI 3D Pen provides an easy and enjoyable 3D drawing experience for beginners and experts alike.

 Available in Blue, White, and Pink, the YUMI 3D Pen suits all personalities and tastes.

-## Key Features
+## 2. Key Features

 - **Ergonomic and Lightweight Design (60g)**: The YUMI 3D Pen is designed for comfort, even during extended use.
 Its lightweight construction makes it accessible for everyone, from small children's hands to adult hands.
 Suitable for both right-handed and left-handed users.